FHantke/brave-browser-wiki/P3A.md

 ### Q20: Which is your currently selected search engine?
 _`Brave.Search.DefaultEngine.4`_ **[D]** **[A]**
+0. Other
-1. Other
+1. Google
-2. Google
+2. DuckDuckGo
-3. DuckDuckGo
+3. Startpage
-4. Startpage
+4. Bing
-5. Bing
+5. Qwant
-6. Qwant
+6. Yandex
-7. Yandex
+7. Ecosia
-8. Ecosia
+8. Brave Search

 ### Q21: How much data did Brave save you last week?
 Note: this is based on a predictive algorithm running strictly client-side